 Use a Spotter

 Have you ever attempted to bench-press 250 pounds without having a gym buddy at the ready in case you couldn’t push the barbell off of your throat?
 The same goes for your life beyond the weight rack.
-“Successful men have friends they can lean on in times of need,” says Robert Maurer, PhD, a behavior scientist at the University of California at Los Angeles David Geffen School of Medicine.
+“Successful people have friends they can lean on in times of need,” says Robert Maurer, Ph.D., a behavioural scientist at the University of California at Los Angeles David Geffen School of Medicine.
 “Our culture tends to value stoicism, self-reliance, and independence, but your mind naturally wants to draw strength from others.”

 Create a Three-Legged Life